-In 2013, four local playwrights will have an opportunity to develop their work in a national context as part of a new Playwrights-in-Residence at La Boite Theatre Company.
+In 2014, local playwrights will have an opportunity to develop their work in a national context as part of a new Playwrights-in-Residence at La Boite Theatre Company.
 Sydney's Griffin Theatre Company (Australia leading new writing theatre) and Playwriting Australia (the national peak body for writing for the stage) have joined the program as partners.

 These talented writers will become part of La Boite's fabric, and tap into artistic development programs at Griffin and Playwriting Australia.

-Thanks to the partnership with Playwriting Australia, La Boite's four resident playwrights will also participate in PWA's internship program, take advantage of their script assessment process, and be automatically eligible for inclusion in the annual National Play Festival.
-La Boite's teaming with Griffin Theatre Company, through Artistic Director Lee Lewis and Associate Artist Jane Bodie, will ensure that these four writers and their plays are part of the practical efforts made by many around the country to develop and produce new work.
+Thanks to the partnership with Playwriting Australia, La Boite's resident playwrights will also participate in PWA's internship program, take advantage of their script assessment process, and be automatically eligible for inclusion in the annual National Play Festival.
+La Boite's teaming with Griffin Theatre Company, through Artistic Director Lee Lewis and Associate Artist Jane Bodie, will ensure that these writers and their plays are part of the practical efforts made by many around the country to develop and produce new work.
 Griffin's expertise in this area will be invaluable.

 This Playwrights-in-Residence program has been made possible through these partnerships and funding from Creative Sparks (a joint initiative of Brisbane City Council and Arts Queensland) and the Australia Council's In The Mix initiative.